 This course provides the knowledge and skills needed to maintain a SQL Server database.
 It focuses on how to use SQL Server features and tools with relation to maintaining a database.
-Students need to have at least a basic knowledge of SQL or T-SQL.
+Students need to have at least a basic knowledge of SQL orT-SQL.
 Prerequisite: CSC 310.
 CSC 310 may be taken concurrently.
+A minimum grade of C- is required for all prerequisites.